 One electron in C-H bond goes off with carbon.
-The other stays with Hydrogen, and matches up with the electron from chlorine to make the new H-Cl bond.
+The other stays with the electron from chlorine to make the new H-Cl bond.

-Using Bond Energies to Calculate Energy Changes (4.17)
+4.7 Using Bond Energies to Calculate Energy Changes

 $\Delta H =$ (bond energies of bonds broken) - (bond energies of bonds formed)